mypherhistamine/Covix-Slots-Updates/README.md

-A custom server for receving updates for slots avaiability in your area.
+A custom server for receiving updates for slots availability in your area.

 How to Run